 Each of these companies has used in-house agencies to manage tasks from day one.
 Taking the first steps as an online fashion brand can be nerve-racking and it is understandable why many startups and smaller brands choose to turn to recruitment agencies to provide them with ready-made talent to help them kick on.
 There are many cases in which this can work but equally there are many instances in which this can prove to be an expensive and time consuming process.

 This was undoubtedly a key consideration on the part of Gymshark, END and Farfetch as keeping a readily accessible in-house agency allows ideas to get off the drawing board and into action much faster than relying on alternative hiring methods.
 When it comes to starting an online fashion business, this improved time to market can make all the difference.
 Farfetch and END both deal in the B2C high end fashion market.
 A quick Google search will reveal just how congested this market is and to succeed here you have to stand out and the best way to do that is by getting your freshest ideas out there quickly.
-With an in-house agency, you are not only able to get things out quicker, but also able to fix things if they go wrong.
+WIth an in-house team, you are not only able to get things out quicker, but also able to fix things if they go wrong.

 The nature of eCommerce is such that it naturally lends itself to remote working.
 This enables eCommerce managers to look further afield when recruiting for their in-house agencies and drastically widens the possible pool of talent available by a global scale and greatly increases the chances of finding the perfect person for your project and can be a real asset if, like Farfetch and Gymshark, you have ambitions for international expansion and need understandings of different markets.